jola-ds/disease-diagnosis/README.md

 ---

 ## Solution – [HealthLens](https://disease-diagnosis-client.vercel.app/)
-**HealthLens** is an AI-powered diagnostic tool that predicts likely diseases from patient symptoms and demographics.
+**HealthLens** is an AI-powered diagnostic tool that predicts likely diseases from patient symptoms and demographics, providing fast and accessible support for preliminary screening.
+It is designed as a baseline solution with room for future optimization.

 ---

-## Features
+## 🌐 Interactive Interface Features

-- Interface for Real-time prediction
-- Confidence score for each prediction (model probability for the predicted disease)
+- **Real-time Prediction** – Input patient demographics and symptoms to instantly get a predicted disease.
+- **Confidence Score (Top Prediction)** – Displays the model’s probability for the most likely disease.
+- **Confidence Distribution (Other Diseases)** – Shows probabilities for other possible diseases, giving users insight into alternative diagnoses.
+- **Symptom Grouping** – Symptoms are organized into **8 intuitive categories** (e.g., General, Respiratory, Gastrointestinal, Metabolic, and Others) for easier navigation.
+- **Explanatory Tooltips** – Each symptom comes with a **short description**, helping users understand what the symptom means before selecting it.
+- **User-Friendly Form** – Simple and intuitive input fields for age, gender, setting, and symptoms.
+- **Results Display** – Clear visualization of likely and alternative diseases, with interpretation.

 ---